JamieBort/Learning-Directory/Git/code_of_conduct/README.md

 # Code Of Conduct

+## Purpose

-- All things related to behavior while contributing to Git (GitHub ?) repos.
+This directory houses information about behavior while contributing to Git (GitHub ?) repos.

 ## Resources ot explore